Kyle Farmer Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in the league.

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.96).
+- The Blue Jays have a 4.07 team ERA that ranks 11th across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).
+- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (72 total, 1.4 per game).

-- In his last appearance on Monday, the right-hander threw 6 1/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.
+- The right-hander last pitched on Tuesday against the Tampa Bay Rays, when he threw seven innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.